Sojiro/ashokma/source/_posts/How-to-Turn-Off-Autocomplete-for-Input-2019-07-10.md

 </form>
 ```

-## Special case for Firefox
+## Special case for all browsers

-It was not that easy with firefox though!
-Sorry I could not provide you guys with the information why it was the case.

-For the firefox sake: >\_<
+The below one is kind of hacky way to trick the browser than turn off the `autocomplete` option. /O\ One should consider this as a last resort to solve the problem.

 ```html
 <form>